rabbitmq/rabbitmq-website/site/access-control.md

 connected user, the permission `^{username}-.*` is expanded to `^tonyg-.*`

-If a different authorisation backend (e.g. [LDAP](ldap.html), [HTTP](https://github.com/rabbitmq/rabbitmq-auth-backend-http),
+If a different authorization backend (e.g. [LDAP](ldap.html), [HTTP](https://github.com/rabbitmq/rabbitmq-auth-backend-http),
 [AMQP](https://github.com/rabbitmq/rabbitmq-auth-backend-amqp)) is used, please refer to the documentation of those backends.

-If a custom authorisation backend is used, topic authorisation is enforced by implementing the
+If a custom authorization backend is used, topic authorization is enforced by implementing the
 <code>check_topic_access</code> callback of the
 <code>rabbit_authz_backend</code> behavior.

-## <a id="backends" class="anchor" href="#backends">Alternative Authentication and Authorisation Backends</a>
+## <a id="backends" class="anchor" href="#backends">Alternative Authentication and Authorization Backends</a>

-Authentication and authorisation are pluggable.
+Authentication and authorization are pluggable.
 Plugins can provide implementations of

  * authentication ("authn") backends
- * authorisation ("authz") backends
+ * authorization ("authz") backends

 It is possible for a plugin to provide both.
 For example the internal, [LDAP](/ldap.html)